mnieber/dodo-commands/docs/tutorial/part_4_getting_colleagues_up_to_speed.rst

     configuration with the value in the shared configuration.
 Then, use ``dodo diff`` to synchronize any changes.

+    If you are using the ``autostart`` script to enable the last used environment automatically when opening a shell, then this checks happens automatically.

   .. tab:: Checking the Dodo Commands version

     The (optional) ``${/ROOT/required_dodo_commands_version}`` value is used to check that you have the right version of Dodo Commands.
 The call ``dodo check-version --dodo`` verifies this.

-If you are using the ``autostart`` script to enable the last used environment automatically when opening a shell, then these checks happen automatically (they are part of the ``autostart`` script).
+    If you are using the ``autostart`` script to enable the last used environment automatically when opening a shell, then this checks happens automatically.

   .. tab:: Alternatives to git as the starting point